fgremper/CloudStudio/Documents/WorkLog.md

 #### TODO

->> clean up the code and do comments
->> changed errors to 400 (from 500) still everything OK (cause 500 is deprecated)
->> write api document
-write tests (not done yet)
->> test for no common ancestor

-> fix sql case sensitiviity
-> fix active branch is null
-> fix a bug with empty files where the diff3 output isn't in order
-> fix ejs bracket bug
-> fix db pool -> seems to work now... maybe i had a leak somewhere (pretty sure I did)

-> add the remaining interface functionality, clean up interface
->> UPDATE LAST BRANCH ORIGIN UPDATE VIEW!!!!!!!!! -> put it into repository information lastOriginUpdate

->> * hide unused titles branch view
->>* build with maven
->>* no more absolute paths
->>* documentation on how to setup (README)
->>* 2 more settings: enableoriginupdater, create admin account
->>* favicon (@home)

->>* change password
->> * first run create admin account
->>* welcome after signup!

->>* run tests without server running (short circuit without http handler)

 * go through webinterface and look through
 * clean up intendation and look
 * error msgs for sho

 * who is responsible for package conflicts!

-* add 3 new parameters to doc and debug that config read works
-* changepw, setrepositoryinformation to api ref

-click around and test :) all satisfactory? :> gui explanation at the bottom (or question mark somewhere) -> external help
+* click around and test :) all satisfactory? :>
+* gui explanation at the bottom (or question mark somewhere) -> external help?

-TODO sunday

-send to martin
+* thursday: write this vs. old cloudstudio part before meeting on fri and discuss it then
+* tests for coverage

 #### Done